 Summer Couscous Salad

-In this salad, I love the addition of chickpeas, grilled zucchini and grilled halloumi but the best part is…the dressing!
-Oh the dressing!
-Whatever adaptation you decide to make to this recipe, please, please, stick to the dressing.
+Whatever adaptation you decide to make to this couscous salad with chickpeas, please, please, stick to the dressing.
 It’s made with very simple ingredients – fresh mint, garlic, olive oil, lemon and lime – but it makes all the difference!

 - 1/3 cup olive oil